starton-io/evm-mock-server/README.md

 Please use the develop branch in order to contribute with PR

-- [x] Add a test with viem
-- [x] Add a test with etherjs
 - [ ] Create scenarios with list of block and a fork
 - [ ] Find edge cases for test
 - [ ] Test server with different latency values
-- [ ] Error when we have more than 1000 object from json length
+- [ ] Error when we have more than 1000 object from json length (use stream to write or res)
+- [ ] Options to sign transactions to increase speed of tx generation

 ## License